yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.rst

     list(output)

 Keep in mind that using ``pipe`` to combine actions on a list or table provides a readable description of a sequence of transformations.
+In particular, an application of ``pipe`` reads in the natural direction, left-to-right.
 Suppose that we have a table of hours worked for all employees over a period of weeks and we wish to quickly compute the number of hours worked by a particular employee, ``Ann``.

 .. ipython:: python